 You learn about the justice system as a whole so that you can find your place within it.
 From conducting investigations to the Charter of Rights, you understand not only the range of functions within the justice system, but their significance and connectivity.

 Seeing your knowledge take shape in the field doesn’t begin when the learning ends – it happens concurrently.
-With 200 hours of practical experience, you are exposed to various settings, networks and issues of justice.
+With at least 200 hours of practical experience, you are exposed to various settings, networks and issues of justice.
 The collective experience is like no other.

 Whether you choose to become a police officer, a lawyer, a policy analyst, or a CSIS investigator - you’ll have the most relevant knowledge base, real life experiences, and credentials to get you there.